KaideSenpai/Instalacija-i-podesavanje-Yiimp-Rudarski-Bazen-Softver-Ubuntu-Linux/README.md

 For personalized Yiimp multi-coin pool setup, troubleshooting, or quick support, reach out via our contact details.

 <a id="21-advanced-features-available"></a>
 ### 2.1.
-Advanced Yiimp Features Like Yiimp ASICBOOST for SHA256/SHA256D and MWEB (LTC/scrypt) Available:
+Advanced Yiimp Features Like Yiimp ASICBOOST Implementation for SHA256/SHA256D and MWEB (LTC/scrypt) Available:
 [⬆ Back to Top](#toc)

 - **ASICBoost-Enabled:** We do have custom Yiimp Asicboost implemented solution for Bitcoin and SHA-256 coins, supporting ASIC machines, NiceHash, or MiningRigRentals.